Skip to Content

 Since I didn’t grow up celebrating this holiday, it’s a good way for me to learn alongside them why certain foods are eaten and new ways our family can celebrate.

 One of our favorite Chinese New Year books for kids is Grace Lin’s Bringing in the New Year.
-She has a whole line of books that are very sweet and celebrate Chinese culture.
+She has a whole line of very sweet books that celebrate Chinese culture.

 10. Lucky Money